top of page

 Julian Sturdy photo .jpg

-Julian Sturdy has been MP for York Outer since 2010.
-He has served on the House of Commons Environment, Food and Rural Affairs Select Committee since 2017, and has chaired the All-Party Parliamentary Group on Science and Technology in Agriculture since 2016.
+Julian Sturdy was MP for York Outer from 2010-2024.
+He was a member of the House of Commons Environment, Food and Rural Affairs Select Committee, and chaired the All-Party Parliamentary Group on Science and Technology in Agriculture.
 He has also worked on animal welfare issues, taking the Control of Horses Act 2015 through Parliament to curb the problem of fly-grazing.
 Julian grew up in Yorkshire and has farmed in the area all his working life, having studied agriculture at Harper Adams University.

 Paul Temple_edited.jpg